 By using all of the information, you may find yourself making better wagers because you’re much more informed and have all the data you need to bet more confidently.

 Bettors can use information from sports betting analytics on a variety of different types of bets.
-There are three main types of bets: moneylines, point spreads, and over/unders.
-These wagers get the majority of attention from analytics services.
-However, you can also tailor your information to help you with parlays, futures, prop bets and even live (in play) betting.
+There are three main types of bets: Moneylines, point spreads, and totals (over/unders).

 For wagers like prop bets, analytics can help you break down all of the most recent trends and create predictive projections.
 Such data analysis is also useful for futures wagers thanks to information about player performances, team trends, and more.